What do I need to know about applying for Medicare?

 If you enroll in Medicare Advantage, you get all the coverage Original Medicare offers combined with added coverage.
 This often includes vision, hearing, dental and prescription drug coverage.

-Apply for Medicare online
+Apply for Original Medicare (Medicare Parts A and B) online

 Here’s how: